LOWER SCHOOL CAMPUS LIFE

 Our clubs are inspired both by student and teacher interests, and so the exact list of clubs is subject to change.
 Some of our clubs have included national honor societies, robotics, cooking, international affairs, strategic games, and Bible studies.

-The heart of our daily Campus Life activities is our student center, affectionately called “Starbrooks.”
-Open during breaks and lunches, students enjoy ping-pong, air hockey, pool, and other activities.
+The heart of our daily Campus Life activities is our student center.
+Open during breaks and lunches, students enjoy ping-pong, pool, comfortable chairs, studdy rooms, a media center, idea lab, and other activities.

 While our specific projects change from year to year, one thing stays the same: Brook Hill provides multiple opportunities for students to perform community service projects, including advisory group projects and school-wide projects.